-TestCon Europe 2020
+TestCon Europe 2021

-Adam Sandman was a programmer from the age of 10 and has been working in the IT industry for the past 20 years in areas such as architecture, agile development, testing and project management.
-Currently Adam is a Director of Technology at Inflectra Corporation, where he is interested in technology, business and enabling people to follow their passions.
+Adam Sandman was a programmer from the age of 10 and has been working in the IT industry for the past 20 years in areas such as architecture, agile development, testing, and project management.
+Currently, Adam is a Director of Technology at Inflectra Corporation, where he is interested in technology, business, and enabling people to follow their passions.

-At Inflectra, Adam has been responsible for researching the tools, technologies and processes in the software testing and quality assurance space.
-Adam has previously spoken at STPCon (2018 – 2020), Swiss Testing Day (2019), InflectraCon (2019), TestingMind (2019-2020), STAR Canada (2019), and Agile+DevOps (2020).
+At Inflectra, Adam has been responsible for researching the tools, technologies, and processes in the software testing and quality assurance space.
+Adam has previously spoken at STAR West (2020), Agile DevOps West (2020), STPCon (2018 – 2020), Swiss Testing Day (2019 and 2020), EuroSTAR 2020, InflectraCon (2019 and 2020), TestingMind (2019 and 2020) and STAR Canada (2019).

 Ready to Run the Risk? – Applying a Risk-Based Approach to Testing